Antaris/RazorEngine/doc/DevelopReadme.md

 ### FSharp.Formatting

-So for generation of the docs we use ourself (because FSharp.Formatting uses RazorEngine) and in fact we use the latest build (done immediatly before generating the docs) so this is a integration test as well!
+So for generation of the docs we use ourself (because FSharp.Formatting uses RazorEngine) and in fact we use the latest build (done immediately before generating the docs) so this is a integration test as well!

 The custom build can be found on https://github.com/matthid/FSharp.Formatting/tree/razor_engine_bundled (the `razor_engine_bundled` branch).
 If you want to build that (because you make a breaking change,